 The village has 3 churches: High Street Baptist, Pound Lane Free Church and St. Andrews Church.

-On the recreation ground we have a new community centre The Beeches, there are also the cricket and football pitches, a Multi Use Games Area MUGA for tennis etc and now a new skate park.
+On the recreation ground we have a new community centre The Beeches, there are also the cricket and football pitches, a Multi Use Games Area MUGA for tennis etc and new skate park.
 There is a pre-school playgroup and a primary school catering for four and a half to eleven year olds from Isleham & surrounding villages.
 A new play park opened in 2014 is also available for the children with a good variety of play equipment.

 The Government is rolling out smart meters into all homes and businesses before 2020.
 However, research shows that a huge percentage of the population are still not aware of the options available.

 Working in conjunction with the smart meter authorities nationwide, we are ensuring that all local councils have the up to date, correct information on their websites to ensure we are fully prepared as a nation for this switch.
 Provided below are links to full guides domestic and non-domestic smart meters handed to us by the Government.